vikasganiga05/vikasganiga05/README.md

 - 👯 I’m looking to collaborate with other Developers.
 - 🥅 Goals: Contribute more to Open Source projects in 2021.
 - 📫 How to reach me: **Twitter - [@vikasganiga05](https://twitter.com/vikasganiga05)**
-- ⚡ Fun fact: I like Problem Solving
+- ⚡ Fun fact: I like Problem Solving.

 ### 🛠 Technologies & Skills